Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction

 Our model of the delay-dependent diffraction response of laser-dressed helium nanodroplets is leaning on the similarity of the electronic structure of atomic and bulk helium in the absence of an external laser field.
 The absorption, reflection, and refractive index of liquid helium in the XUV range are documented in the literature \cite{Surko1969, Lucas1983, Joppien1993}.
 They mimic the equivalent properties of atomic helium, exhibiting dominant resonance features at the $1s^{2}\rightarrow1snp$ (n=2,3,...) transitions, with small blue shifts and broadening of the narrow transitions into bands due to van der Waals interactions in the liquid.
 Additionally, in nanodroplets, small contributions from optically forbidden transitions appear, such as $1s^{2}\rightarrow1s2s$, as these transitions become allowed at the surface \cite{Joppien1993}.

-We performed ab initio time-dependent Schrödinger equation (TDSE) calculations for isolated helium atoms, dressed by an NIR field and simultaneously probed by an XUV "kick" (see Supplementary Note 5).
-This approach, known as the TDSE projection or kick-response method \cite{Gaarde2011, Wu2016}, allowed us to evaluate the atomic dipole moment across the relevant spectral range.
-Then, in order to include effects of the droplet environment, an artificial decoherence time \cite{Gaarde2011, Chen2012} of \SI{8}{\femto\second} was introduced to account for dephasing effects in the bulk liquid, such as collisional broadening, by multiplying the dipole moment with a Hann window function before Fourier transformation.
+To describe the optical properties of the NIR-laser-dressed Helium droplets, we depart from an effective atomic response as predicted by the numerical solution of the time-dependent Schrödinger equation for isolated helium atoms under an intense NIR dressing field.
+The resulting effective optical properties in the XUV range are determined by applying a generalized form of the well-known kick-response method \cite{Gaarde2011, Wu2016}.
+Therefore the dipole response of the NIR-driven atomic system to an additional broadband electromagnetic "kick" is recorded and Fourier transformed to extract the effective dynamic polarizability.
+The finite width of the optical transitions in liquid helium is introduced by using an artificial decoherence time \cite{Gaarde2011, Chen2012} of \SI{8}{\femto\second} that is implemented by multiplying the dipole moment with a corresponding Hann window function before Fourier transformation.